Training-Free Sketch-Guided Diffusion with Latent Optimization: Proposed Method

 \subsubsection{Cross-Attention Mechanism}

-In recent diffusion models~\cite{rombach2022high, peebles2023scalable} as Stable Diffusion, the U-Net backbone~\cite{ronneberger2015u} is enhanced by a cross-attention mechanism~\cite{vaswani2017attention} to incorporate additional conditions, such as text, into the image generation process.
-The model processes text input to produce a text embedding \(c\) using the CLIP encoder~\cite{radford2021learning} and the cross-attention maps are calculated to facilitate interaction between text and intermediate spatial features as follows:
+In recent diffusion models~\cite{rombach2022high, peebles2023scalable} as Stable Diffusion, the U-Net backbone~\cite{ronneberger2015u} is augmented with a cross-attention mechanism~\cite{vaswani2017attention} to incorporate additional conditions, such as text, into the image generation process.
+The model uses a CLIP encoder~\cite{radford2021learning} to convert the input text into a text embedding $c$.
+During the denoising process, cross-attention maps are computed to align and integrate the text semantics with the intermediate spatial features of the image, as defined by: